This post will teach you how to strip and finish branches for decor to ensure they look wonderful and last.

 Step 1: We foraged the woods behind my parents’ house and found two great branches that were already on the ground.
 Since I’d read that you had to let the branches dry out for a while—upwards of a year, even—I thought it would be best to find something that had already been drying out on the ground.
 We also didn’t want to hack up any trees that were still growing.

 After cutting the branches, we brought them into my dad’s workshop, which has baseboard heating, to dry out for 2 more months.
 We thought the pieces we had were pretty dry since they did have some cracking, but we wanted to be sure.
-If you’re cutting a piece of wood off of an existing tree or taking a tree down, you’ll want to let it sit in a dry spot for much longer than 2 months.
+If we’d thought they were newer branches, we would have let them dry for longer.

 Step 2: After about 2 months, I started scraping the bark off.
 This is a very important step that a lot of people skip when bringing tree parts indoors.
 You need to scrap the bark off because there could be bugs living under it!
 In fact, I found guide a few little guys while I was scraping.
 The bark will eventually fall off anyway, so it’s best to take it off at the start of your project.

-There are lots of ways to de-bark trees, and none of them are really easy and fast!
+There are lots of ways to de-bark trees.
 The ease with which you can remove bark depends on many factors, including what type of tree it is, how dry the wood is, and even what time of year it is.
 Unfortunately for me, my bark was not easy to remove—and it looks like that’s the case for many people if my Googling is any indication.
 But don’t worry, the results are totally worth the time and frustration!

 Step 3: After I’d scraped all of the bark off, I cried of happiness that the miserable process was over and grabbed some sandpaper.
-I used 100-grit sandpaper on some of the rougher spots, and then I gave the entire piece a good, thorough sand with 150-grit sandpaper.
+I used 100-grit sandpaper on some of the rougher spots.
+Then I gave the entire piece a good, thorough sand with 150-grit sandpaper.
 I was truly amazed at how well this polished the piece.

 Step 4: After cleaning off my work space and wiping down the branch with a dry paper towel, I used a chip brush to apply a generous coat of stain.
 Minwax Stain in Natural really helped to bring out the wood’s character.
 I didn’t even wipe off the excess stain—I just left it to soak into the wood for about 24 hours.
 Like I said, my pieces were pretty dry, so the stain soaked right in.